qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 #### The Special Shape
 Optional.
 Consists of various 2d triangles.

 NBT tag: `specialShape` (It's a number list.
-Every 2 numbers represent a 2d point(x axis is axisW and y axis is AxisH).
+Every 2 numbers represent a 2d point(x axis is axisW and y axis is axisH).
 Every 3 points represent a triangle)

 ### Transformation Attributes